Brand development that increases sales velocity, guaranteed.

 Emerging healthy snack brands are free to steal this slogan.
 We introduce consumer values into the packaging equation for healthy snacks anytime we design a snack containing natural ingredients.

-Most consumers recognize the amount of waste the snack category creates.
-Be it snack bars or chip alternatives, there’s a subtle need to introduce sustainability into your packaging design, but how do we express this on a single serving package?
-In this case, colors and fonts that suggest sustainability is a good approach.
+Most consumers are aware of the amount of waste generated by the snack category.
+Whether it’s snack bars or chip alternatives, there’s a subtle need to introduce sustainability into your packaging design.
+But how do we express this on a single-serving package?
+In this case, using materials, colors, and fonts that convey sustainability is a good approach.

-Using colors and fonts that imply health can act as a distraction, removing the need to place sustainability on the front of the package.
-Rhythm Kale chips is a strong example of how colors, fonts, and the overall design speak sustainability without having the words be a purchase driver.
+Using colors and fonts that imply health information can act as a distraction, thereby reducing the need to prominently feature sustainability on the package.
+Rhythm Kale Chips is a strong example of how colors, fonts, and the overall design convey sustainability without relying on words as a purchase driver.

 Packaging That Performs